Dissecting a MetaMask phishing email

 }

-The resulting webpage would display 12/15/18/21/24 input fields for a crypto wallet seed phrases of various lengths.
+The resulting page would display 12/15/18/21/24 input fields for crypto wallet seed phrases of varying lengths.

 // Add your telegram token,chatid